 This SDI-12/RS-485 sensor is ideal for high-accuracy readings in water, soil, and air.
 It features fully-potted components, robust PVC Type II housing, and marine-grade stainless steel, making the sensor ideal for harsh environments.

 Stevens groundwater monitoring stations will typically use either cellular or GOES for telemetry.
-For cellular (CDMA/GPRS/HSPA), eTracker is a cellular gateway which provides “virtual” cloud-based data logging, and therefore doesn’t require a physical data logger.
+For cellular (CDMA/GSM/HSPA), both Avo and eTracker are cellular gateway which provide “virtual” cloud-based data logging, and therefore don’t require a physical data logger.
 All data is sent to the cloud for storage (with a backup stored locally) and the station can be configured remotely.
-For GOES, we offer the Stevens SatComm GOES transmitter which is also available with an integrated data logger.

 Retrieving data is simple with Stevens-Connect, our cloud-based software that requires no infrastructure to scale to any number of stations or users.
 Use it to configure your station, visualize your data, analyze measurements, manage alarms, perform calculations, and set up data routing.
 Alternatively, you can have the data sent to any other HTTP or FTP destination or 3rd-party software like Aquarius or WISKI.